-Accessibility and Accommodations Activity (10 minutes)
+Accessibility and Accommodations Activity (15 minutes)

 - 1. SAY: In the book, we learn ways that Chrissie is able to play with her friends.
-People who have different kinds of disabilities may need accommodations-that means when something is adapted or adjusted.
+People who have different kinds of disabilities may need accommodations--that means when something is adapted or adjusted.
 For example, a person in a wheelchair may need an accommodation like a ramp instead of using stairs.
-We are going to look at some really cool pictures of playgrounds and parks-even a water park.
+Another accommodation example is that a person who gets overwhelmed by lots of noise may need to have a quiet place to go when they are in loud places or may wear noise-cancelling headphones.
+When we create accommodations, we are making sure that a place is accessible--and everyone can use it. - 2.
+SAY: We are going to look at some really cool pictures of playgrounds and parks--even a water park.
 I am going to hold up the picture and show it to the whole group.
-If you see an example of something that might help a person with a disability in the picture, put up your hand and I'll call on you to share it! - 2.
+If you see an example of an accommodation in the picture, put up your hand and I'll call on you to share it! - 3.
 SHOW the pictures to the students.
-Ask them "What do you see that could help children with disabilities play here?
+Ask them "What kind of accommodations do you see?
 What is helping everyone be able to use the park?"
-Teachers: You will notice that the accommodations focus on different kinds of needs--ramps for wheelchair users; tactile elements for children who are blind; swings with extra support for children with motor issues; spaces to be quiet for children who are overwhelmed by noise.
+You will notice that the accommodations focus on different kinds of needs--ramps for wheelchair users; tactile elements for children who are blind; swings with extra support for children with motor issues; spaces to be quiet for children who are overwhelmed by noise.